osg-htc/docs/docs/common/ca.md

 ### Option 3: Site-managed CAs ###

-If you want to handle the list of CAs completely internally to your site, you can utilize the `empty-ca-certs` RPM to satisfy RPM dependencies - but not actually install any CAs.
+If you want to handle the list of CAs completely internally to your site, you can utilize the `empty-ca-certs` RPM to satisfy RPM dependencies while not actually installing any CAs.
 To install this RPM, run the following command:

 ``` console
 root@host # yum install empty-ca-certs –-enablerepo=osg-empty
 ```

 !!! warning
-    If you choose this option, you are responsible for installing and maintaing the CA certificates.
-They must be installed in `/etc/grid-security/certificates`, or make a symlink from that location to the directory that contains the CA certificates.
+    If you choose this option, you are responsible for installing and maintaining the CA certificates.
+They must be installed in `/etc/grid-security/certificates`, or a symlink must be made from that location to the directory that contains the CA certificates.

 ### Installing other CAs ###